Good writers are always in demand. At MMC, we focus on writing skills beginning with your first semester.

 START WITH THE BASICS

 As part of our liberal arts foundation, we require every student to complete the Writing Seminar Sequence.
-Depending on your skill level and previous study, we’ll place you in either WRIT 101/102, a two-semester sequence, or WRIT 201, the Advanced Writing Seminar.
+Depending on your skill level and previous study, we’ll place you in either a two-semester WRIT 101/102 sequence, or our one-semester Advanced Writing Seminar, WRIT 201.

-Students who come to MMC with insufficient writing skills begin with an introductory course, CAA 099 or CAA 097.
+Students who come to MMC with insufficient writing skills begin with WRIT 009: Intro to Writing or WRIT 010: Effective Thinking.

 DEVELOP YOUR SKILLS